Stratoscale/logserver/README.md

 Logserver supports different type of log sources, each has a different scheme:

 - `file://` (URL string): Address in local file system.
-                          The file location can be absolute with `file:///var/log` or relative to the firectory from which the command line was executed: `file://./log`.
+    The file location can be absolute with `file:///var/log` or relative to the directory from which the command line was executed: `file://./log`.
 - `sftp://` (URL string): Address of sftp server (or SSH server).
     The URL can contain a user name and password and path from the system root.
     For example: `sftp://user:password@example.com:22/var/log`
 - `ssh://` (URL string): Address of ssh server.
 Obey the same rules as sftp server.
+- `nginx+http://`, `nginx+https://` (URL string): Address of an nginx configured to serve files with `autoindex on;` directive.
+It supports both HTML and JSON `autoindex_format`.

 #### Parser Dict